smartbch/smartbch/README.md

 <div align="center">
 <img style="vertical-align: middle;" src="./img/metamask_select_network.png" alt="drawing" width="250"/>

 First we must select our network.
-Click the circle in the top right of the extension and navigate to localhost.
+Click the drop down in the top center of the extension and navigate to localhost.

 <br/>